yanxifang/Gov-1372/_posts/2021-09-14-Week-One-Blog-Post.md

 ### Incumbents and Competitiveness
 As an extension from Atkinson et al. (2009), I am looking to evaluate whether there is a relationship between incumbents seeking re-election, their facial quality, and the competitiveness of the race.
 Given the authors' conclusion that candidates with higher-quality faces tend to do better, the natural hypothesis for my question would be that incumbents in safer (i.e. less competitive) seats may have less-attractive faces.

 To start off with the analysis, I had to create an indicator of each electoral race's competitivenesstook the Cook Political Report assessment of the electoral race in the year prior to the election.
 I defined the least competitive races (1 on a scale of 4) to be Republican incumbents in "solid Republican" seats and Democratic incumbents in "solid Democratic" seats, while the most competive races were "tossups" (4 on a scale of 4).
-Then, I plotted this competition indicator against the
+Then, I plotted this competition indicator against the corresponding candidate's facial quality, as measured by Atkinson et al.

 ![Linear Regression for Seat Safety and Incumbent Facial Quality](https://yanxifang.github.io/Gov-1372/images/seatsafety_incumbentface.png)

+As shown above, the line of best fit (in black) on the first plot is almost horizontal, indicating the lack of a relationship, either positive or negative, between seat competitiveness and the incumbent's facial quality.
+In other words, the first plot suggests that incumbents in more competitive seats do not necessarily have more attractive faces (and vice versa: incumbents in safer seats do not necessarily have less attractive faces).
+Separating the incumbents by party (Democratic or Republican) in the second plot led to some notable changes,

 ![Ordered Logit Model for Seat Safety and Incumbent Facial Quality](https://yanxifang.github.io/Gov-1372/images/seatsafety_incumbentface_orderedlogit.png)